AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`remote_sync` (required)

-  Remote file synchronisation tool used to synchronize files between the local host and the server.
+  Remote file synchronization tool used to synchronize files between the local host and the server.
 Must be :command:`rsync`.

 * :file:`debug_console` (optional)